marsdrums/ReSTIR-reworking/README.md

 Algorithmically, this means:

 1) First, use a cheap, or naive, algorithm to generate a large number of samples 𝑆𝑖
-2) Second, (possibly using different weights) pick a subset of 𝑆𝑖 to create a new, smaller set of samples 𝑅𝑗
+2) Second, pick a subset of 𝑆𝑖 to create a new, smaller set of samples 𝑅𝑗
 3) Use samples 𝑅𝑗 for your rendering.

 This is called “resampling” because you pick your final samples 𝑅𝑗 by re-evaluating weights for your earlier samples 𝑆𝑖